Registration & Resources (R&R)

-- You are scheduled to move in between 8:30 AM and 12:00 PM on Thursday, August 29, 2013.
-Your room and roommate assignment information will provide you more specific information about moving in to housing on campus.
+- You are scheduled to move in between 8:30 AM and 12:00 PM on Sunday, August 30, 2015.
+Your room and roommate assignment information will provide you more specific information about moving into housing on campus.
 A list of items to bring, along with a more answers to your questions concerning housing can be found on the Residence Life Web site.

 University ID card